 Not only will excessive bed rest mean that your injury will take even longer to heal, it can also mean that you will injure other parts of the body when you do get back on your feet.

 Our bodies were not designed to lie around (or sit down) for long periods of time.
-Study after study show that the sooner you get up and around, the sooner your body will start to heal itself.
+Study after study shows that the sooner you get up and around, the sooner your body will start to heal itself.

-Of course, this doesn’t mean that you can hop off to the gym after a weekend off but getting back on your feet and begin to put weight on your leg or use your arm again in easy, gentle movements will help you far more than bed rest.
+Of course, this doesn’t mean that you can hop off to the gym after a weekend off but getting back on your feet and beginning to put weight on your leg or use your arm again in easy, gentle movements will help you far more than bed rest.